EmptyShelf/lxc/README.md

 * Accelerate application development
 * Load-test applications using several containers, applying stress to a single target container

-These tools help accelerate the build process.
+These tools help accelerate the build and test processes.